parthrangarajan/Servot/README.md

 3.$inspire
 4.$joke

-These commands need to be typed in by the user as they are. **Servot also intelligently realises when a person has typed in a sad comment (eg:"I am feeling sad") and then renders a happy, refreshing quote in an attempt to make the person feel better.**
+*These commands need to be typed in by the user as they are*.   **Servot also intelligently realises when a person has typed in a sad comment (eg:"I am feeling sad") and then renders a happy, refreshing quote in an attempt to make the person feel better.**

 Servot uses 3 free apis :\
 1.*zenquotes.io* ; To render an inspirational quote\